> A.L. Lloyd > Songs > Mushrooms

 A.L.
-Lloyd sang Mushrooms live at the Top Lock Folk Club, Runcorn, on November 5, 1972.
-This concert was published in 2010 on the Fellside CD An Evening with A.L.
+Lloyd sang Mushrooms live at the Top Lock Folk Club, Runcorn, on 5 November 1972.
+This concert was published in 2010 on the Fellside CD An Evening With A.L.
 Lloyd.
-Paul Adams commented in the sleeve notes:
+Paul Adams noted:

 It is not clear who the ‘Bob’ is who gave Bert this song.
 It is also known as Ketchup-O and a version—as Gathering Mushrooms—was collected in August 1955 by Sean O’Boyle from Robert Cinnamond, Ballinderry, Co.
 Antrim.
 Could we speculate that this is the ‘Bob’ Bert mentions as his source?

 Grace Notes sang Gathering Mushrooms in 1993 on their CD Down Falls the Day.
-They name Kevin Gonneff as their source.
+They named Kevin Gonneff as their source.

 A.L.
 Lloyd sings Mushrooms

 Rising early out of bed across the fields I steered O

 When, oh and I, a girl passed by, and a pretty fair maid she appeared O.

 Her head was bare, I do declare, she had neither a hat nor feather O